 We are helping our county become a "no kill" county

-We partner with other rescues in the area like Feline Canopy of Care who rescue community cats and have a wide network of TNR (trap, neuter and release) volunteers helping to keep homeless cats off the streets in St Johns and Flagler counties.
+We partner with other rescues in the area like Feline Canopy of Care who rescue community cats and have a wide network of TNR (trap, neuter and release) volunteers helping to keep homeless cats off the streets in St Johns county.

 The Healing Power of Cat Purrs

 The frequency of cat purrs may help humans heal.
 Scientists believe that the benefits of loving a cat may even extend to our health.
-Studies have shown that people are less likely to die of a heart attack if they own a cat (Adnan I Qureshi, 2009).
+Studies have shown that people are less likely to die of a heart attack if they own a cat.

 Perhaps even more interesting are the reports of cats’ purrs helping people heal.